Non-Gaussian entanglement revealed by higher-order quadrature cumulants: Abstract

 \section{Abstract}

-Entanglement is central to quantum theory, yet detecting it reliably in non-Gaussian systems remains a long-standing challenge.
-In continuous-variable platforms, inseparability tests based on Gaussian statistics—such as those of Duan and Simon—fail when quantum correlations are encoded in higher moments of the field quadratures.
-Here we introduce an inseparability criterion that exposes non-Gaussian entanglement that escapes covariance-based criteria by incorporating higher-order quadrature cumulants.
-The criterion extends Gaussian theory without requiring full state tomography and can be evaluated directly from homodyne and heterodyne data and is possible to extend to arbitrary superpositions of Fock states in two modes.
-This provides an experimentally viable approach for identifying non-Gaussian resources in continuous-variable platforms.
+Entanglement is central to quantum physics, yet detecting and exploiting it in non-Gaussian systems remains a major challenge.
+In continuous-variable platforms, standard inseparability criteria based on Gaussian statistics—such as the Duan–Simon criterion—fail when quantum correlations are encoded in higher moments of the field quadratures.
+Here we introduce a framework for detecting non-Gaussian entanglement using higher-order quadrature cumulants.
+In the Gaussian limit, the lowest-order condition reduces to the Duan–Simon criterion, while higher-order violations reveal entanglement inaccessible to second-order methods.
+We experimentally demonstrate a tomography-free certification of inseparability in photon-subtracted squeezed states of light, where Gaussian witnesses fail despite the presence of entanglement.
+We further show that such higher-order inseparability enables enhanced quantum teleportation of Wigner negativity as compared to Gaussian protocols.
+These results identify higher-order cumulants as natural observables for non-Gaussian entanglement and open new routes to harnessing non-Gaussian resources in continuous-variable quantum technologies.

-\textbf{\textit{Introduction}}--- Entanglement is the essential ingredient that distinguishes quantum physics from classical theory and underpins nearly every emerging quantum technology.
-For continuous-variable systems, Gaussian states and operations provide a powerful but limited framework: their correlations are completely described by second-order moments.
-Within this setting, inseparability criteria such as those of Duan \textit{et al.} and Simon \cite{Duan,Simon} provide necessary and sufficient conditions for detecting Gaussian entanglement.